dyndle/dyndle-web/docusaurus/docs/304-Modelling regions.md

 ## Special usages

 Regions can also be used to manage includes, which are reusable pages that can be inserted in any view in your web application.
-To read more about includes refer to <a href="modelling-includes">Modelling Includes</a>.
+To read more about includes refer to <a href="include-pages">Including content from other pages</a>.

 There is also possibility to group component presentations in regions yourself.
 This can be done by adding properties to a page model, where component presentations are grouped.
 You can create and use RegionModel for this purpose, if you would like to reuse region rendering functionality.